Esther7171/TryHackMe-Walkthroughs/Room/Windows Fundamentals 1/readme.md

 * An Administrator can make changes to the system: add users, delete users, modify groups, modify settings on the system, etc.
 * A Standard User can only make changes to folders/files attributed to the user & can't perform system-level changes, such as install programs.

+You are currently logged in as an Administrator.
+There are several ways to determine which user accounts exist on the system.